csalzano/exfil/README.md

 - __local_mysql_database__ The name of the database on the local server. *wp_breakfastco*
 - __local_mysql_user__ The name of the user with permission to query the local database. *root*
 - __local_mysql_password__ The local database user's password *root*
 - __production_domain__ The remote site's domain including subdomain and starting with `://`.
-Used to change all URLs stored in the database, including the siteurl in the options table. *://example.com*
+Used to change all URLs stored in the database.
+A version that begins with ://www. will also be replaced. *://example.com*
-- __local_domain__ The local site's domain including subdomain. *://example.test*
+- __local_domain__ The local site's domain including subdomain.
+A version beginning with `://www.` will also replace versions of production_domain beginning with `://www.`. *://example.test*
 - __production_path__ Full path to the WordPress root folder on the remote server. */path/public_html/example.com/*
 - __local_path__ Full path to the WordPress root folder on the local server. */Users/user/Sites/example/*
 - __production_root_path__ Full path to the user's home directory we land in when connecting to the server via SSH.
 Sometimes does not like a preceding slash. */path/*